 The global inverter drive market is expected to experience healthy growth over the next few years.
 These drives are becoming an integral part of several small and large machine markets around the world.
 They are used in a variety of applications from small equipment to large compressors.
 Variable frequency drives are power conversion devices that can be used as AC drives, DC drives, and servo drives.
 So what are the advantages of variable frequency drive ?

-Unlike traditional stop-and-go motors, one of the advantages of variable frequency drives is that with variable frequency drives, changes can be made to the process to optimize the process.
+As one of the full-fledged variable frequency drive manufacturers, Hiconics variable frequency drive can make changes to the process to optimize the process.
 This allows starting at a reduced speed and allows the speed to be adjusted remotely via a programmable controller or process controller.
 Control, in an industrial sense, is always a big plus for production!

 One of the advantages of variable frequency drives is that using a variable frequency drive protects the machine from damage and protects the process or product (as the amount of torque applied can be precisely controlled).
 An example is a clogged conveyor belt.
 If only one AC motor is connected, the motor will continue to try to spin until the motor's overload device opens.
 In turn, the VFD can be set to limit the amount of torque (AMP/CURRENT), so the AC motor will never exceed this limit.